π© Commands and options

 Uninstall packages by specifying arguments:

-Or else, it will uninstall the package from the current development:
+Or else, it will uninstall the package from the current workspace:

 Build the package artifact.